pingcap/tiproxy/docs/design/2024-03-04-certificate-based-authentication.md

 2. When a client connects to TiProxy, TiProxy reads the subject, issuer, SAN, and cipher of the client certificate and generates a signature by the signing certificate.
 3. TiProxy connects to TiDB and passes the subject, issuer, SAN, and cipher of the client certificate, together with the signature, in the connection attribute field of the handshake packet.
 4. TiDB reads the data from the connection attribute.
 It validates the TLS information by checking the signature with the signing certificate `session-token-signing-cert`.
-5. TiDB then checks the subject, issuer, SAN, and cipher against the requirement in the system table `mysql.user`.
+5. TiDB replaces the TiProxy TLS information with the information in the connection attribute.
+It uses new TLS information to validate certificate requirements and output to `SHOW STATUS`.

 This is similar to JWT.
 TiProxy doesn't need to validate the certificate by itself.
 Instead, it uses the signing certificate to make TiDB trust itself and then passes the client certificate information to TiDB.